-Notes on correct fill level:
+Notes on Correct Fill Level:

-- -The correct fill level on a "Queen-line" or "Classic" style honey jar is at the fill ring of the jar.
-The fill ring is the raised ridge or ring of glass immediately above the shoulder of the jar, and below the threads.
-It can be distinguished from the threads in two ways: a) the fill ring forms a complete circle, without ends; and b) the fill ring will be completely parallel with the bottom and top of the jar.
-There should be enough honey in the jar to clearly touch the fill ring, without going over. - -Liquid honey in a circular shape forms a concave surface sometimes referred to as a meniscus.
-For purposes of filling jars, the edge of the meniscus should clearly touch the fill ring, without going over. - -When the lid is properly closed on the jar, there should be no visible light beneath the bottom of the lid and the surface of the honey. - -A jar of honey being over-filled is preferable to one being under filled.
+The correct fill level on jarred honey entries is at the top of the fill ring of the jar, without going over.

+The fill ring is the raised ridge, or ring of glass, immediately above the shoulder of the jar and below the threads.
+It can be distinguished from the threads in two ways:

+- a) the fill ring forms a complete circle, without ends; and - b) the fill ring will be completely parallel with the bottom and top of the jar.

+Liquid honey in a circular shape forms a concave surface sometimes referred to as a meniscus.
+For the purpose of filling jars, the edge of the meniscus should clearly be at the top of the fill ring,

+Queenline Style Jar

+Classic Style Jar